ukpets logo

 Mating is not a reliable way to measure gestation as the male dog’s sperm can live for days inside the female.
 Moreover, the egg cells of the female dog can remain fertile for up to 48 hours.

-To know the exact length of dog pregnancy and its due date, the help of a vet is required.
+To know the exact length of a dog pregnancy and its due date, the help of a vet is required.
 Some breeders use hormone measurements to know the precise gestation time frame.

 It is also common for breeders to use blood tests and vaginal smears.
 These help in keeping track of the reproductive hormones of female dogs.
 Doing so aids in determining how long her pregnancy will be and her due date.